jarbus/Jevo.jl/README.md

 - reproducer creates individuals them
 - mutator replaces the children with new individuals
 - need a retriever to get all children and an update to update all children

+# Design of reporters
+logging to txt, writing to hdf5 for distributed, what if you launch new workers each gen if one of them dies? each gen send the children and reconstruct from the cache?